nullstalgia/NullKeypad/README.md

  - Test + Info
 	 - A sandbox for you to push all buttons (except Reset) without messing anything up and looking at the pretty RGB.

+## Secret Functions

+- When in a keyboard-using mode, if you Hold **B** and press R (`>`), it will enable keyboard button toggling.
+Holding **B** and pressing L (`<`) will disable.\
+- When in the Mouse mode, pressing L (`<`) and R (`>`) together will toggle the Border Mouse mode.

 ## Firmware Update

 Pushing **Reset** twice quickly (but not TOO quickly) will put the device into LUFA DFU Update mode.
+You'll know for sure if the two red LEDs on the Arduino board are flashing alternately.

 Pushing it again once or power-cycling the keypad should take it out of that mode.
 If not, you might have a corrupted firmware ~~(if so, how???)~~.
 Clearing the EEPROM and reflashing it with your compiled version/my provided .hex should clear that up.

 Device info: